 Content marketing is the process of creating written or visual content to gain new followers, customers and increase sales.
 The traditional method of outbound marketing or cold calling and advertising has changed drastically.
-Today’s customer has learnt how to filter out ads, block pop-up ads and reveal caller IDs.
+Today’s customer has learned how to filter out ads, block pop-up ads and reveal caller IDs.

 Businesses are investing on inbound marketing to get new leads.
 Content is king, so building an attractive website is crucial for the growth of any business.
-According to a survey by Custom Content Council, 72% marketers feel that content marketing provides them with better ROI than advertising, while 69% find it more effective than PR and email campaigns.
+According to a survey by Custom Content Council, 72% marketers feel that content marketing provides them with better ROI than advertising, while 69% find it more efficient than PR and email campaigns.

 However, many marketers are still not using their content to its full potential.
 Each piece of content should be created with an end goal in mind.
 For most pieces, the purpose is to increase sales and business reach.